 Take time to write

-Even if it is only 2-4 sets, the formulation of your pitch can take several hours.
-For example, I tend to always put too much in one sentence.
-But this quickly makes the sentence too long and too complex.
+Even if it's just 2-4 sentences, formulating your pitch can take several hours.
+I personally tend to try and put too much information into one sentence.
+But this quickly makes the sentence too long and complex.

 As a result, potential customers may not read or understand sentences completely.
 So focus on the essentials to fit everything in your web design.

-Supposably, you run a digital marketing agency.
-Then you probably want to reach as many new clients as possible via your website.
-It's best to come straight to the point, isn't it?
-Placing "Request offer now" directly in the header of your website?
-Same as getting down on your knees and pull out the ring on your first date...
+Let's say you run a digital marketing agency.
+You probably want to reach as many new clients as possible via your website.
+It's best to get straight to the point, right?
+Putting "Request offer now" directly in the header of your website?
+It's the equivalent of getting down on one knee and pulling out a ring on the first date.

-Have a look at Google Analytics to see which ones are visited most often sites after the start page.
+Have a look at Google Analytics to see which pages are the most visited after the landing page.
 Can anything be deduced from this finding?

-For example, if visitors frequently visit your service page coming from your landing page, try a call-to-action that links to it.
-You can then advertise on your services page with a free initial call.
+If visitors frequently go to your benefits page from your landing page, for example, try placing a CTA that links to it there.
+You can then advertise a free phone consultation from your benefits page.

 Measure your successes

-Blind flights rarely go well.
-To test the success of your elevator pitch.
+Flying blind rarely ends well.
+That's why you should measure the success of your elevator pitch.
 Does anything change in the bounce rate?
 How many people click on the CTA?
 Think about whether and how you can measure the frequency of new customer requests.

-With Google Tag Manager and Google Analytics, you can quickly set up event tracking and targets are quickly set up to measure the performance of your pitch.
+With Google Tag Manager and Google Analytics, you can quickly set up event tracking and targets to measure the performance of your pitch.

-Would you like to learn more about the perfect elevator pitch for your website?
-Then listen to my podcast episode and get some more inspiration.
+Want to learn more about the perfect elevator pitch for your website?
+Then listen to my podcast episode on the topic and get even more inspiration.

-What is your opinion on building a winning elevator pitch?
+What is your opinion about the Elevator Pitch?
 What questions do you have for Felix?
 Feel free to use the comment function.
-Do you want to be informed about new articles in the field of online marketing for agencies and freelancers?
-Then follow us on Twitteror Facebook , or subscribe to our newsletter.
+You want to be informed about new articles on online marketing for agencies and freelancers?
+Then follow us on Twitter, Facebook or via our newsletter.